DataDog/browser-sdk/packages/rum/README.md

   - `resourceSampleRate`: percentage of tracked sessions with resources collection.
   - `datacenter`: defined to which datacenter we'll send collected data ('us' | 'eu')
   - `silentMultipleInit`: prevent logging errors while having multiple Init
-  - `service`: defined the service name
+  - `service`: name of the corresponding service
-  - `env`: defined the environment of the service
+  - `env`: environment of the service
-  - `version`: defined the version of the service
+  - `version`: version of the service

   ```
   init(configuration: {